Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Nitin Awasthi

-Understood, Sir.
-Would this be man.
-Thanks to this phenomena that has taken.
-Place in the last decade within Japan in India would probably be the reason for the supply of the Gulf being there increasing in Scotland, having the pressure on the prices of the said malts because they had naming rights right on their malt, they were the only guys who could call it squash.
-Nobody else could.
+Understood, sir.
+Thanks to this phenomenon that has taken place in the last decade within Japan, in India, would probably be the reason for the supply or the glut being there increasing in Scotland, having the pressure on the prices of the said malts because they had naming rights on their malt.
+They were the only guys who could call it scotch, nobody else could.
 Everything else was still called malt.
-But since because of that reason would be the reason of the price correction.
-That these guys would have seen.
-So the current move, if any, should.
-Be seen as a opportunistic move rather.
-Than the play of Scottish malt still.
-Being the premium brand to go to.
-Is that understanding correct?
+Since because of that reason, it would be the reason of the price correction that these guys would have seen.
+So the current move, if any, should be seen as an opportunistic move rather than the play of Scottish malts still being the premium brand to go to, is that understanding correct?

 Abhishek Khaitan